 Each of these examples reflect errors criminals make when using stolen identities.
 It happens because they have some of the details, but not all.

 Analytics can stop unemployment fraud quickly.
 Using a cloud-based solution to reduce the load on core IT systems – and overburdened UI staff – is key.
 You can speed investigations and shut down payments more easily by raising the visibility of identity theft rings – so that all suspicious claims and risks are exposed collectively.
 Those force multipliers can help save billions from going into the wrong hands – and deliver benefits to those who truly need them.
 In turn, it could help prevent a wave of economic devastation.

-Unemployment fraud is associated with several fraudulent activities, such as identity theft, money laundering and other types of fraud risk – such as synthetic identity.
+Unemployment fraud is associated with several fraudulent activities, including identity theft, money laundering and synthetic identity.
+Carl Hammersburg Sr. Manager, Government Fraud SAS

 - Online payment fraud stops hereBillions of dollars each year are lost to online payment fraud through channels that provide convenient – yet vulnerable – ways to shop and bank.
 See how to fight back and win with advanced analytics.

 - Understanding capital requirementsCredit risk classification systems have been in use for a long time, and with the advent of Basel II, those systems became the basis for banks’ capital adequacy calculations.
 What is needed going forward is an efficient and honest dialogue between regulators and investors on capitalization.

 - Digital transformation for SMBsFor small and midsize businesses, delivering a better. customer experience is key to digital transformation